3 - Resource classification

 Table 3‑1 Overview of classes, resource classes (sub-classes), project categories and uncertainty categories

-Table 3-2 Classes and sub-classes
+Table 3-2 Classes and resource-classes

 Table 3-3 Project categories1